Rwanda: Human rights

-Since 2006, Human Rights Watch has documented that Rwandan authorities round up and detain street children, street vendors, sex workers, homeless people, and beggars, as well as the use of torture in safe houses and other facilities, such as Kami military camp, Kwa Gacinya and Gikondo prison.
+Since 2006, Human Rights Watch has documented that Rwandan authorities round up and detain street children, street vendors, sex workers, homeless people, and beggars.
+They have also documented the use of torture in safe houses and other facilities, such as Kami military camp, Kwa Gacinya and Gikondo prison.

 Culture

+The culture of Rwanda is varied.
+Unlike many other countries in Africa, Rwanda has been a unified state since precolonial times, populated by the Banyarwanda people who share a single language and cultural heritage.

+Arts

 Music and dance are an integral part of Rwandan ceremonies, festivals, social gatherings and storytelling.
 The most famous traditional dance is a highly choreographed routine consisting of three components: the umushagiriro, or cow dance, performed by women; the intore, or dance of heroes, performed by men; and the drumming, also traditionally performed by men, on drums known as ingoma.
-The best known dance group is the National Ballet.
+The best-known dance group is the National Ballet.
 It was established by President Habyarimana in 1974, and performs nationally and internationally.
 Traditionally, music is transmitted orally, with styles varying between the social groups.
 Drums are of great importance; the royal drummers enjoyed high status within the court of the King (Mwami).
 Drummers play together in groups of varying sizes, usually between seven and nine in number.
 The country has a growing popular music industry, influenced by African Great Lakes, Congolese, and American music.
 The most popular genre is hip hop, with a blend of dancehall, rap, ragga, R&B and dance-pop.

 Traditional arts and crafts are produced throughout the country, although most originated as functional items rather than purely for decoration.
 Woven baskets and bowls are especially common, notably the basket style of the agaseke.
 Imigongo, a unique cow dung art, is produced in the southeast of Rwanda, with a history dating back to when the region was part of the independent Gisaka kingdom.
 The dung is mixed with natural soils of various colours and painted into patterned ridges to form geometric shapes.
 Other crafts include pottery and wood carving.
 Traditional housing styles make use of locally available materials; circular or rectangular mud homes with grass-thatched roofs (known as nyakatsi) are the most common.
 The government has initiated a programme to replace these with more modern materials such as corrugated iron.